 Put Wayne Ward’s Experience In Financials To Work For You

-Dividing ESOPs in divorce is a tricky business that not every family law attorney is prepared to handle.
+Dividing ESOPs, and other valuable assets in divorce is a tricky business that not every family law attorney is prepared to handle.
 At the Law Office of V. Wayne Ward, I have extensive experience with ESOPs, have more than 30 years of legal experience and also hold an MBA.
 Speak with me to learn how I am skilled at factoring ESOP income into calculations for proper levels of child support.

 The Few, the Proud, the Certified